Crispy Home Fries

 What You’ll Need

-The ingredient list is short and sweet, but make sure to read the section about choosing your potatoes for a home fries hack and time-saver!
+The ingredient list is short and sweet, but make sure to read the section about choosing your potatoes for a crispy home fries hack and time-saver!
+A full list of ingredients with measurements for this recipe is available in the printable recipe card below.

 • Russet Potatoes- This recipe requires you to parboil the potatoes in order to get the perfect crunch, but if you want to skip this step, time your baked potato night the night before (or even several) before you want to make home fries.
 Leftover baked potatoes are perfect for this purpose and save time in the morning since you don’t have to parboil.